 - Ongoing Solr support – $23,000 to $72,000

-This is time and money that could be repurposed to delivering a better experience for your customers.
+This is time and money that could be repurposed to deliver a better experience for your customers.

 7 Things to Consider in a Managed Solr-as-a-Service Solution

-With that as an introduction, here is a list of the 7 things you should consider for any managed Solr-as-a-Service solution you are considering:
+Here is a list of the 7 things you should consider for any Managed Solr-as-a-Service solution you are considering:

 1. Robust automation and management software